What is autism?

 Share

-Autism, also referred to as autism spectrum disorder (ASD) is a lifelong developmental condition affecting one in every 100 people within Australia.
+Autism, also referred to as autism spectrum disorder (ASD) is a lifelong developmental condition affecting many people in Australia

-It usually presents in childhood and the main challenges of a person living with autism are around social interaction, communication, sensory processing difficulties and restricted interests and behaviours.
+Autism spectrum disorder (ASD) usually presents in childhood and the main challenges of a person living with ASD are around social interaction, communication, sensory processing difficulties and restricted interests and behaviours.

 Communication and social interaction

 People living with ASD often have difficulties with communication and social interaction, including understanding jokes, sarcasm, irony and metaphors.
-Participating in conversations where they need to take it in turns to listen and respond to other people can be challenging too and they may find it hard to read non-verbal communication, such as body language, gesture and eye contact.
+Participating in conversations where they need to take turns to listen and respond to other people can be challenging too and they may find it hard to read non-verbal communication, such as body language, gestures and eye contact.

 Some people with ASD find it challenging to develop and maintain relationships, whilst others may avoid social interaction.
 It is important to seek support in helping develop communication and social skills to enhance quality of life and feelings of inclusion.